rizkhan786/sira/warp.md

 Steps
 1) Acceptance and testing
    - Verify every AC-### is met and all related TC-### pass; record results in test-cases.md.
+   - Run validation scripts (tests/validation/validate_del*.py) for all deliverables to confirm:
+     * All required fields from spec are present in API responses
+     * Field types match expectations
+     * Acceptance criteria compliance validated programmatically
+   - Include validation output in test reports (show checklist of verified fields).
    - Use docs/50-Completion/sprint-completion-checklist.md to confirm all required checks.
    - Run the full test suite in Docker Desktop (Test profile) before merge.
+   - Sprint cannot be marked complete if any validation script fails.
 2) Documentation updates
 - Update docs/30-Planning/sprints/sprint-0N.md with outcomes.
    - Update docs/30-Planning/deliverables-register.md statuses.